dylen-zhangwq/py-learning/README.md

 ## License

-`py-learning` is distributed under the terms of the [Apache License 2.0](http://www.apache.org/licenses) license.
+`py-learning` is distributed under the terms of the [Apache-2.0](http://www.apache.org/licenses) license.